giscus/giscus/README.md

 You can add additional configurations (e.g. allowing specific origins) by following the [advanced usage guide][advanced-usage].

+To use giscus with React, Vue, or Svelte, check out the [giscus component library][giscus-component].

 ## migrating

 If you've previously used other systems that utilize GitHub Issues (e.g. [utterances][utterances], [gitalk][gitalk]), you can [convert the existing issues into discussions][convert].
 After the conversion, just make sure that the mapping between the discussion titles and the pages are correct, then giscus will automatically use the discussions.